j-sh-park/caldarium_med_parsing_start/README.md

     ├── export_data.sh                                     - (Provided File) Script to export data from MinIO and PostGres server.
     ├── bootstrap.sh                                       - (Provided File) Script to load data into MinIO and PostGres server.
     ├── schema_validation.py                               - (Provided File) Python script to validation parse .json files against the provided schema.
+    ├── Meta Prompt                                        - (Provided File) A prompt you can add when asking questions to an AI chatbot of your choice.
+Highly recommended for a response that's broken down and easy to understand.
+    ├── NOTICE.txt                                         - (Provided File) Contains license for students to use.
     └── .gitignore                                         - (Provided File) Tells github which files to ignore.
-    └── Meta Prompt                                        - (Provided File) A prompt you can add when asking questions to an AI chatbot of your choice.
-Highly recommended for a response that's broken down and easy to understand.